winterpetrichor/SSSSS/README.md

 # SSSSS - Shamir's Secret Sharing Seed Splitter

+## TLDR
+Uses SSS and a password to create encrypted files, only useful for decryption if the minimum shares (defined by you in the encryption step) is available, along with your password.

-20-50% of bitcoin is expected to be permanently lost, mainly due to lost seed phrases.
-This is largely because these seed phrases are protected so well, that even their owners sometimes lose access (single hard copy that gets lost, stored on a single flash drive or hard drive that gets lost or corrupted, etc.) We have gotten accustommed to centralized support that offers a *Forgot password?* feature, which does not exist in the self custody wallet universe.
-Some examples below, read on to see how this works.
+**20-50% of bitcoin is expected to be permanently lost, mainly due to lost seed phrases.**

+This is largely because these seed phrases are protected so well by their owners.
+Typically, a single copy (physical or digital) gets lost; written down, stamped in metal, stored on a single flash drive or hard drive that gets lost or corrupted, lost in a fire, etc.)

+We have gotten accustommed to centralized support that offers a *Forgot password?* feature, which does not exist in the self custody wallet universe.
+Some examples below, and read on to see how this software can help mitigate against this happening to you.

 <https://fortune.com/2017/11/25/lost-bitcoins/>
 <https://decrypt.co/37171/lost-bitcoin-3-7-million-bitcoin-are-probably-gone-forever>